MaartenGr/BERTopic/README.md

 topics, probs = topic_model.fit_transform(docs)
 ```

-After generating topics and their probabilities, we can access the frequent topics that were generated:
+After generating topics and their probabilities, we can access all of the topics together with their topic representations:

 ```python
 >>> topic_model.get_topic_info()